-Bhima Koregaon case: Public Prosecutor demands 14 days police custody of Gonsalves, Arun Ferriera
+Bhima Koregaon case: Vernon Gonsalves, Arun Ferriera sent to police custody till 6 Nov

 The defence moved the court seeking an extension of the house arrest of Gonsalves and Ferreira for seven days since their house arrest ended on Thursday following the Supreme Court's order and accordingly Pune police can now arrest them.

 Pune District and Sessions judge (Special Judge) KD.
-Vadane rejected the bail applications filed by activists Sudha Bharadwaj, Vernon Gonsalves and Arun Ferreira.
+Vadane on Friday rejected the bail applications filed by activists Sudha Bharadwaj, Vernon Gonsalves and Arun Ferreira.

 Also Read | Urban naxal: Time up for 'activists' as court grants police custody